Principal Office: USA

 1 — Regional Programs of Bio-Cultural Diversity.
 Christensen organizes most of its grant making according to world bio-regions:

-- Central Asia and Turkey;
+- Central Asia;

 - African Rift Valley (southern Ethiopia and northern Kenya);